RFSMassacre/HeavenQuests/README.md

 ![HeavenQuests](HeavenQuests.png)

-### Auto-generate nine daily quests based on the Paper platform.
+### Auto-generate eleven daily quests based on the Paper platform.
 # Installation
 ## Dependencies
 Ensure that both of these plugins are installed with HeavenQuests for it to work.